Kaisaurus/cryptopledge-website/src/pages/home/index.md

 ---
 templateKey: home-page
-title: CryptoPledge
+title: A commitment to positive impact
-subtitle: A commitment to positive impact
+subtitle: "Take the cryptopledge: make a commitment to offset your crypto carbon footprint"
 ---

 Take the cryptopledge: make a commitment to offset your crypto carbon footprint